 Read More: Best Heat Resistant Paint For Fireplace

-Paint the marble fireplace: Step by step instructions
+How to Paint marble fireplace: Step by step instructions

 The first thing you need to do when painting a marble fireplace is clean it thoroughly. to clean your fireplace is to use a sponge and soapy water.
 Before you begin painting, make sure all of the dust and grime is gone from the surface.